 What are the age restrictions?

-To be a participating youth, you must be 18-30 years of age (as of April 1, 2016) (Born on or after April 2, 1985 up to and including April 1, 1998); to be National Leader, there are no age restrictions per se, but preferably in your thirties.
+To be a participating youth, you must be 18-32 years of age (as of April 1, 2022); to be National Leader, there are no age restrictions per se, but preferably in your thirties.

 How often does the Program run?

 The program is run each year by the Cabinet Office in Japan.
 The Government of Japan delegates the planning of the program to the International Youth Exchange Organization.

 Which countries get invited?

 Each year the Japanese Government invites the governments of 11 - 15 countries to participate and those invited changed from year to year.